ucsd-dsc-arts/dsc160-final-group9/README.md

 - Additional libraries you are using for this project
 - Does this code require other pip packages, software, etc?
 - Does this code need to run on some other (non-datahub) platform?
 (CoLab, etc.)

+Our codes are solely based on Python programming language.
+The following packages and libraries are therefore all of Python dependencies.
+While most ipynb files include necessary pip installs within themselves, there are some additional installs needed.<br>
+#### [audio-to-midi.ipynb]
+<pre><code>abc</code></pre>

 ## Reference